Your WordPress Site – Basic Content Protection

 Some tutorials in this module may require editing your WordPress template or server files.
 If you need help modifying template or server files please contact a professional or experienced WordPress user for assistance (learn where to get help with WordPress).

 Important: Always do a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your site yourself, then get professional support services, or use backup plugins.
+If you don’t want to back up your data yourself, then consider getting support services from a WordPress professional, or use a WordPress backup plugin.

-You can read about a great WordPress backup plugin that we recommend using to completely automate your site backups here:
+You can read about a WordPress backup plugin that can fully automate your backup process here:

-Click below to view tutorials about the importance of securing your WordPress installation:
+Click below to view tutorials about the importance of WordPress security:

 WordPress Security Checklist